lxc/incus-deploy/ansible/README.md

    - `standalone`
    - `cluster`
    - `ui`: Whether to serve the Incus UI

+## Netplan
+Netplan doesn't make use of configuration variables, but if you wish to replace the network configuration of a server, you can do so by putting a file in `data/netplan/HOSTNAME.yaml`.

+## NVME
+ - `nvme_targets`: List of NVME over TCP targets (IPs) (type: list of strings)

 ## LVM cluster
  - `lvmcluster_metadata_size`: PV metadata size (default to 10MB)